Can AI Detect Life? Lessons from Artificial Life: Results

 \section{Results}

-We ran a total of 1560 (52x30) independent spoofing runs, half starting with the 26 uniform letter sequences and the other half with 26 random letter sequences.
+For each of the test conditions (fixed AI classifier, search method, and MLP architecture) we ran a total of 1560 (52x30) independent spoofing runs, half starting with the 26 uniform letter sequences and the other half with 26 random letter sequences\footnote{In the following, we will discuss the results of the MLP architecture, while showing results obtained with variations in the Supplementary Experiments section.}.
 Of these, we found all runs resulting in 100\% spoofing confidence as early as 150 model queries.
-Also, as seen in Tab.~\ref{tab:confidence_by_query}, we observed signfincant spoofing confidence of 82.66\% and 76.85\%, as early as query model count of 50, for random and uniform starting sequences respectively.
+Also, as seen in Tab.~\ref{tab:confidence_by_query}, we observed significant spoofing confidence of 82.66\% and 76.85\%, as early as model query count of 50, for random and uniform starting sequences respectively.
 Fig.~\ref{fig3} shows a typical spoofing trajectory, showing model confidence as a function of query count.
 We also show an aggregate of spoofing confidence over 30 replicates in Fig.~\ref{fig4}

 It is clear that the simple optimizer (optimizing Eq.~(\ref{eq1}) via a greedy hill climb) finds sequences that the model considers to be replicators with certainty, while those optima are not, in fact, actual replicators.